 Alternative 1 (No Action) would perpetuate the existing level of risk for interactions between ESA-listed species and the fishery.
-Alternatives 2 and 3 are likely to reduce the severity of injuries associated with the incidental hooking of ESA-listed species, particularly Nassau grouper and sea turtles.
+Preferred Alternative 2 is likely to reduce the severity of injuries associated with the incidental hooking of ESA-listed species, particularly Nassau grouper and sea turtles.
 The use of large circle hooks has been shown to significantly reduce the rate of hook ingestion in loggerhead sea turtles, reducing post-hooking mortality.
 Circle hook design typically results in hooking of a sea turtle's lower jaw when bitten, and even smaller circle hooks that are swallowed are shaped such that they hook the esophageal or digestive tract with much lower frequency than J hooks (Watson et al. 2003).
 Because hooking location is one of the primary factors influencing post-release mortality in all species of sea turtles, circle hooks are generally believed to increase post-release survival.
-However, Swimmer et al. (2010) found no significant difference in the number of sea turtles caught between hooks with and without an offset nor between hook type and anatomical hooking location, suggesting similar levels of injury for turtles caught on each hook type (Alternative 3).
-Alternative 4 would only reduce the severity of interactions between the fishery and ESA-listed species if fishermen choose to utilize circle hooks.
+However, Swimmer et al. (2010) found no significant difference in the number of sea turtles caught between hooks with and without an offset nor between hook type and anatomical hooking location, suggesting similar levels of injury for turtles caught on each hook type.
+Alternative 3 would only reduce the severity of interactions between the fishery and ESA-listed species if fishermen choose to utilize circle hooks.

-Alternative 5 would increase potential incidental hooking mortality of ESA-listed species.
-Alternative 6 could reduce incidental hooking mortality if the hook corrodes faster, however, studies have shown hook type has a larger positive impact on survival of incidentally hooked ESA-listed species, particularly sea turtles.
+Preferred Alternative 4 could reduce incidental hooking mortality if the hook corrodes faster, however, studies have shown hook type has a larger positive impact on survival of incidentally hooked ESA-listed species, particularly sea turtles.